curtisthornton/curtisthornton.github.io/_posts/2015-10-20-bigtex-analysis.markdown

 # Initial Inspection
 Upon first loading the site, we are presented with a bit of a mess.
 There is a lot of content that seems important, but nothing stands out against everything else, making it more of a wall of text than anything worthwhile (although I'm sure it is).

-There is also a lot of images with text embedded into them.
-That's not good, either for SEO or the site in general.
+There are also a lot of images with text embedded into them.
+That's not good, either for SEO (Search Engine Optimization) or the site in general.

 The site feels cold and unwelcoming from its stiff use of tables and default typography.
 Even scrolling down from the main page, I already feel lost as it is dificult to decipher what exactly the website is trying to tell me.